gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Maddy took the sketch book from the desk behind her and opened it.
 "See?
 This was his, remember?
-And these drawings---he must have been watching us through those screens.
+And these drawings—he must have been watching us through those screens.
 He made notes, too.
 See?
 This one's how I figured out how to turn everything on.